 Figure 1: Description of mounting method.
 (A) Add the zebrafish embryo to the small well created by the glass bottom in the 35 mm dish.
 (B) Add agarose layer 1 to the small well to cover the embryo.
 (C) Carefully place a cover glass over the small well.
 (D) Add agarose layer 2 on the whole bottom of the 35 mm dish.
 (E) Add E3 to the dish.
 (F) Schematic drawing of a cross section of the mounting set up.
 (G) Microscope image (5x objective) of the zebrafish embryo in the final montage.

 Figure 2: Embryo growth restriction and developmental delay in different concentrations of agarose.
 Embryos were mounted in different agarose concentrations and their size and development imaged at 48 hpf.
-Images captured by a fluorescence microscope equipped with a digital microscope camera (2.5x objective) and the accompanying microscope software.
+Images captured by a microscope equipped with a digital microscope color camera (2.5x objective) and the accompanying microscope software.

 Figure 3: Visualization of the development of vasculature.
 Cross of Tg(kdr1: EGFP)mitfab692/b692 and Ubi-zebrabow imaged from about 30 somite stage for 55 h on a confocal microscope.
 Vasculature in green and all other cells in red.
 Scale bar 500 µm.